Peer Support: A Growing Field

-Peer Support Professionals are individuals who identify themselves in recovery with Behavioral Health (mental illness diagnosis, history of trauma, and/or addiction), incarceration, and/or a family member.
-These are two completely different perspectives when it comes to recovery and helping others through their own journeys.
+Peer Support Professionals are individuals who identify themselves as in recovery: living with a mental illness diagnosis, history of trauma, and/or history of addiction.
+They may also be a family member of someone who meets that definition.
+Peer support specialists bring a different perspective when it comes to recovery and helping others through their own journeys.
 Being able to empathize and empower others at various stages in recovery with personal experiences is what makes Peer Support such an important part of the recovery journey and its success.

 What do Peer Support Professionals do?

 - Partner with those they serve and represent them at the table with a treatment team